Podia and Thinkific are among the most popular online course platforms for beginners.

 What Is Thinkific?

 Thinkific is a hugely popular online course and membership platform explicitly designed for beginners and mid-level course creators.
-But it offers such a wide range of features that many six-seven figure course creators also use it for selling their online courses.
+But it offers such a wide range of features that many six to seven-figure course creators also use it for selling their online courses.

 Founded in 2012, Thinkific has helped over 50K knowledge entrepreneurs sell over 100 million online courses to students in 160+ countries and generate $650 million+ in revenue.